 In 1988, the Gathering location changed again, this time to the Alton Jones Campus of the University of Rhode Island.
 In 1989, Women Outdoors moved the Gathering back to the Sargent Center.
 The Gathering is now held over Memorial Day weekend.

-Women Outdoors strives to create an atmosphere of trust, safety and respect for all women regardless of age, class, color, ethnicity, marital status, physical ability, race, religion, sexual orientation, or size.
+Women Outdoors strives to create an atmosphere of trust, safety and respect for all women regardless of age, class, color, ethnicity, marital status, physical ability, race, religion, sexual orientation, gender identity, or size.
 We encourage each participant in Women Outdoors to honor confidentiality and avoid making assumptions about others.

 While we are a national organization, our regional chapters are the spokes of the diverse wheel that is Women Outdoors.
 They expand our network and help hold it together.

 Women Outdoors currently has chapters in Arizona, Connecticut, Western Massachusetts, Eastern Massachusetts, the Mid-Atlantic, New Hampshire/Vermont, the Finger Lakes Region of New York State, Albany, NY, and Rhode Island/Southeastern MA.

 Each chapter is headed by a regional contact who is the organizer, facilitator and initiator of activities and events at the local level.
 Regional chapters organize at least one event a quarter, although many regions sponsor one or more events every month.
 While each regional group has its own individual personality, the common thread of shared values and interests forms the bonds of our network.